DarrenFernandes0402/CS4337.006DarrenFernandesProject2/devlog.md

 We are allowed to use recursion so I will probably be using it, and we are allowed to brute force it so I will not be trying to get an elegant solution :).

 I just added two functions to my code.
 Both of which should find the letter s, and then also tell me what is in a cell

+November 22, 2025.
+Today I want to get some more work done, but have to work on CS3377.
+This class requires proof that I can push changes to github, so I am using this lab to do that